qasedak/simple-language-switcher/readme.md

 ## Usage

 1. **Add the Shortcode**: Use the `[translated_links]` shortcode in your posts, pages, or widgets where you want the language switcher to appear.
-2. **Add Translatable Strings**: Go to Settings > Translatable Strings in your WordPress admin panel to add translatable strings and use the shortcode format [SLS-{identifier}] to display the translated string.
-The identifier is uesed as a key and it can be numbers, letters and underscores only in english.
+2. **Add Translatable Strings**:
+    - Use the Gutenberg block "Translatable String" to add translatable strings.
+(Recommended)
+    - Use the shortcode format [SLS-{identifier}] to display the translated string.
+(For old themes)

 3. **Configure Settings**:
-   - Go to Settings > Language Switcher in your WordPress admin panel to customize:
+   - Go to Settings > Language Switcher > Display settings to customize:
      - Show/hide country flags
      - Show/hide language names
      - Hide current language from the list
      - Hide languages without translations
+     - Disable/Enable shortcodes
-   - Go to Languages > Translations to translate the popup title.
+   - Go to Languages > Translations to translate the popup title, author display name and translatable strings.
+   - Go to Settings > Translatable Strings to add translatable strings.

 4. **Customize Appearance**: You can customize the appearance of the language switcher through:
    - The plugin settings page for display options
-   - Your theme's CSS for advanced styling
+   - Your theme's CSS for advanced styling (UI Customizer will be available soon)

 5. **RTL Support**: The plugin automatically supports right-to-left (RTL) languages and adjusts its layout accordingly.